 The Johnson County Fair awards a scholarship to qualified individuals who have excelled in academics and community and school activities.
-An applicant must be a present or former 4-H, FFA or FHA member who exhibited at the Johnson County Fair.
+An applicant must be a present or former 4-H, FFA or FCCLA member who exhibited at the Johnson County Fair.
 He/she must have graduated from high school and plan to or currently attend a two-year or four-year college/university or technical school.
 The application must be accompanied by a recommendation letter from a current member of the Johnson County Fair Board Association.

 The scholarship will be awarded to a qualified applicant upon verification of enrollment from the institution the recipient is attending.
 Former scholarship winners may not reapply.
-Selection will be based upon involvement in the Johnson County, District and Arkansas State Fairs, activities and accomplishments in 4-H, FFA, FHA and community/school activities.
+Selection will be based upon involvement in the Johnson County, District and Arkansas State Fairs, activities and accomplishments in 4-H, FFA, FCCLA and community/school activities.

 2017 Scholarship Winner